Poland

 Master File

-It must be prepared by consolidated entities by the comprehensive or proportional method, which are obliged to prepare the Local Report and if belonging to a group of related entities:
+It must be prepared by consolidated entities under the comprehensive or proportional method, which must prepare the Local Report and belong to a group of related entities:

 Country-by-Country Report